rwilcox/ryans_rails.bbpackage/README.markdown

 TODO
 ==============

-I want to replicate TextMate's Go To File functionality - being able to go to more than just the test/spec (and back).
+- [TODO]: If I'm in an action I want to go to the view file associated with this
+- [TODO]: If I have a `render partial:` selected I want to navigate to that partial file

-Likewise, the completion data is useful, most of the time.
+- [TODO]: Likewise, the completion data is useful, most of the time.
 I'd like to improve that.

-More clippings would be helpful too.
+- [TODO]: More clippings would be helpful too.

-Because of my setup, I don't use scripts that let you fire off rake tasks from your editor, but I understand why should people would want that.
+- [TODO]: Because of my setup, I don't use scripts that let you fire off rake tasks from your editor, but I understand why should people would want that.
 I'll leave that up to someone else to implement.

 Installation
 ============